 During the year ended September 30, 2019, MSILC experienced some unauthorized use of its telephone number.
 As the result of this use, a large amount of international calls were placed and charged to the MSILC account.
-The account was investigated by the telephone provider and the telephone provider agreed to reimburse MSILC \$39,700 which was received subsequent to year end.
-Accordingly, a receivable for the amount was recorded on the balance sheet.
+The account was investigated by the telephone provider and the telephone provider agreed to reimburse MSILC \$39,700 which was received during the fiscal year ending September 30, 2020.